-Email including e-newsletters and e-invoices - I use Google Mail to process emails and my email provider is Gmail.
-I keep a copy of your email address on my computer to allow me to process emails guickly: I do not gather statistics or monitor any information.
+Email including e-newsletters and e-invoices - We use Google Mail and Ipal software to process emails and our email provider is Gmail and Complete Education Solutions.
+We keep a copy of your email address on the computer & software to allow us to process emails guickly

-Ipal - we use Ipal to store all family information, bookings, invoices, personal information allowing all parent and child details to be stored in the one loaction.
+Ipal - we use Ipal to store all family information, bookings, invoices (go get paid for outstanding invoices), personal information allowing all parents and child details to be stored in the one location.

-WhatsApp - I use WhatsApp to send messages.
-I keep a copy of your mobile phone number in my phonebook to allow me to send you this information.
+WhatsApp - We use WhatsApp to send messages.
+We keep a copy of your mobile phone number in the phonebook on the room phone and also on Kelly Molloy's phone to allow us to send you information and updates.

-Text messages - I use GiffGaff as my mobile phone provider to send and receive text messages.
-I keep a copy of your mobile phone number in my phonebook to allow me to send you texts.
+Text messages - We use GiffGaff as the mobile phone provider to send and receive text messages and phone calls.
+We keep a copy of your mobile phone number in the phonebook to allow us to send you texts.